 - To monitor the integrity of the financial statements and results announcements of the Group and to review significant financial reporting issues and judgements

-- To review the adequacy and effectiveness of the Group’s internal controls and risk management systems, and the adequacy effectiveness and output of the internal audit function
+- To review the adequacy and effectiveness of the Group’s internal controls and risk management systems, and the adequacy, effectiveness and output of the internal audit function

-- To review the adequacy of the Group’s whistle-blowing arrangements and procedures for detecting fraud.
+- To review the adequacy of the Group’s whistleblowing arrangements and procedures for detecting fraud

-Looking ahead to 2017
+Looking ahead to 2018

-In addition to routine business, the Committee has four focus areas for 2017.
+In addition to routine business, the Committee has four focus areas for 2018.
 The Committee will: